Horse hoof: Hoof evolution

 Equid hooves are the result of the 55-million-year evolution of the horse.
 The ancestral horse, Eohippus, is characterized by four toes on the hindfeet and three toes on the forefeet.
 Wild and domesticated Equus species share a very similar hoof shape and function.
-The present-day conformation of the hoof is a result of a progressive evolutionary loss of digits I, II, IV and V of the basal pentadactyl limb, with changes in bones, joints, and the hoof capsule.
+The present-day conformation of the hoof is a result of a progressive evolutionary loss of digits I, II, IV, and V of the basal pentadactyl limb, with changes in bones, joints, and the hoof capsule.
 The resulting conformation allows a heavy, strong body to move with high speed on any ground, and most efficiently on open, hard, flat areas like prairies and deserts (an example of cursorial specialisation).

 A 2018 study has found that the hoof's skeleton may contain remnants of the horse's other digits.

 Disorders

-There are several disorders and injuries that can affect the equine hoof.
-Laminitis and navicular disease are two of the most serious.
-Thrush and white line disease, common bacterial infections, can become serious if left untreated.
-Quittor, an infection of collateral cartilages in the lower leg is also sometimes seen, although most commonly in draft horses.
+Several disorders and injuries can affect the equine hoof, with laminitis being the most serious.
+Thrush and white line disease, common infections, can become serious if left untreated.
+Quittor, an infection of collateral cartilages in the lower leg, is also sometimes seen, although most commonly in draft horses.
 Hoof wall separation disease is a genetic hoof disease.

-Quarter cracks are vertical splits in a hoof wall, most commonly seen on the inside of the front hooves or the outside of the hind hooves.
+Toe and quarter cracks are splits along the line of the tubules in a hoof wall.
 They can result from poor shoeing and management practices, natural hoof conformation, or injuries to the leg and hoof.
+Quarter cracks are most commonly seen on the inside of the front hooves or the outside of the hind hooves.